I am a Ph.D. graduate in Informatics at Università della Svizzera italiana

 (Madrid, Spain) working with Alessandra Gorla

--- now my PhD co-advisor.
+-- later my PhD co-advisor.
 During that period I obtained my M.Sc. from the University of Milano-Bicocca (Milan, Italy).

-I defended my PhD thesis on April 7, 2022 and I am joining Meta (London, UK) in May 2022
+I defended my PhD thesis in April 2022 and joined Meta (London, UK) in May 2022